top of page

-When designing a tabletop role-playing game (RPG), game designers face a delicate balancing act: providing enough depth and complexity to captivate players while ensuring the game remains engaging and accessible.
-A key to achieving this balance lies in understanding Miller's Law, a psychological principle that reveals crucial insights about how we process information.
-In this article, we will explore Miller’s Law and discuss its applications to game design, highlighting how designers can simplify cognitive load to enhance the "fun factor" of their games.
+When designing a tabletop role-playing game (RPG), game designers often face a delicate balancing act: providing enough depth to captivate players while ensuring the game remains engaging and accessible.
+The key lies in understanding Miller's Law, a psychological principle that reveals crucial insights about how people process information.
+Let's explore Miller’s Law and its applications to game design, highlighting how you can simplify cognitive load to enhance the "fun factor" of your games.

 Understanding Miller's Law